 Name of School

 Name of student

 Date of birth

 Form

-What is the name of medicine?

-(as written on the container)
+What is the name of medicine? (as written on the container)

-What medical condition or illness is this

-medicine required for?
+What medical condition or illness is this medicine required for?

-What is the dosage and ideally what time

-does it need to be taken?
+What is the dosage and ideally what time does it need to be taken?

-How many days does this need to be taken
+How many days does this need to be taken at school?

-at school?

 What is the expiry date of the medicine?

 When was it prescribed/ dispensed?

-Are there any known side effects of this
+Are there any known side effects of this medicine?

-medicine?

-Can the student self administer this
+Can the student self administer this medicine?

-medicine?

 Does the student have any allergies?
 What?

-Contact details in an emergency
+Contact details in an emergency Name:

-Name:

 Relationship to child

 Daytime telephone number

-I accept that this is a service the School is not obliged to undertake but will do their best to administer this medicine as prescribed.
-I understand that I must notify the School of any changes in writing.
+• ool is not obliged to undertake but will do e as prescribed.
+I understand that I must writing.

-Signature(s): Date:
+Signature(s):

+The School Senior Nurse monitors this po licy regularly.
+It is reviewed at least annually.

 Name of Medication Given:

 Student's Name: